 The Australian rug company Armadillo, which describes its extensive offerings as “soulful objects” that evince “slow design, exuding a visual and sensorial calm that belies their robust and lasting nature.”
 The rugs are hand-crafted by artisans in India, using age-old techniques and natural fibers such as wool, jute and linen.
 Both the processes and the materials hew to the tenets of sustainability.

-Armadillo sends 10% of net proceeds from every product to its own charitable foundation, and the company became a certified B Corp earlier this year.
+Armadillo sends 10% of net proceeds from every product to its own charitable foundation, and the company recently became a certified B Corp.
 The designation, achieved through a rigorous reporting process, is an international recognition of meeting the highest standards of social and environmental performance, public transparency and legal accountability.

 Co-founder Sally Pottharst says, “We are here to make an impact not just in the home but in the wider world we live in—which has so generously sustained us, and on which the quality of life for future generations depends.”